sumira/human-intrusion-detection/README.md

 ### Image Capture and Analysis
 1. The `loop()` function captures an image from the ESP32-CAM every 5 seconds (controlled by the interval).
 2. The image is encoded into Base64 and sent to the Gemini API for analysis.
-3. The API response is checked to determine whether the image contains an elephant.
+3. The API response is checked to determine whether the image contains a human.
 If yes, a GPIO pin (connected to an RF device) is triggered.

 ### Handling Responses
-- If the response contains "Yes", the system assumes an elephant is detected and performs an action (like turning on a relay or LED).
+- If the response contains "Yes", the system assumes a human is detected and performs an action (like turning on a relay or LED).
 - If "No", the system does nothing or performs an alternate action.

 ### Error Handling